davidcoallier/nerian.github.com/posts/coursemarket-landing.html.markdown

 # CourseMarket: An open, global and social marketplace for courses

+Let see how much attention does this get :)

 I am starting a revolution.

 We need to end the monopoly of universities over education.